Nananas/Draooitz-client/README.md

 Import the project in Android Studio, build and run.
 The device should have a working internet connection.

 ### How to play
 Start the game [server](https://github.com/Nananas/Draooitz-server).
 Make sure the URI in `main/java/com/thomasdendale/draooitz/DraooitzApplication.java` corresponds to the server address.
+Default URI points to the server hosted by myself.
+This server might be down when not needed.

 Log in using any username and password.
 If the user does not exist, it will be created.
 Create a room or join an existing one and start drawing!